Skip to main content

 What is adult ADHD?
 We all know that children can be diagnosed with ADHD or attention deficit hyperactivity disorder, but can adults also have ADHD?
 Many adults don't even know they have ADHD, but it's something that if undiagnosed can cause problems dealing or relating with other people, concentration problems, and a lack of self-confidence.

-Just because you didn't have ADHD as a child or an adolescent doesn't mean that it won't develop later in life (but it can be missed by doctors).
+ADHD can develop at any point in life and can sometimes be missed in childhood diagnoses.
 In some cases, the ADHD won't show up until adulthood.
 People who struggle with ADHD have a chemical imbalance and it is something that they cannot help.

 Adult ADHD Symptoms